carmenbianca/report-liferay/report.md

 ## Sub-questions {#sub-questions}

 Because main questions need sub-questions, this section details three of them.
-There had been five in the earlier submission, but due to time constraints, it has been trimmed down to three.
+There had been five in an earlier submission, but due to time constraints, it has been trimmed down to three.

 @current.
 What is the current process of licensing compliance?